matomo-org/github-action-checklist-gate/README.md

 In the example above, if the pull request description contains any of the following:

 ```
-- [ ] Tests written or updated
+- [✖] Tests written or updated
-- [ ] Documentation updated
+- [✔] Documentation updated
-- [x] Product sign-off received
+- [NA] Product sign-off received
 ```

-The action will fail because the first two items are present but unchecked.
-Once the author marks them as complete (`- [x]`), the workflow will succeed.
+The action will fail because the first item is present but explicitly marked as ✖.
+Once the author updates the entry to an accepted passing value (`✔`, `NA`, or `na`), the workflow will succeed.

 ## Testing